Force66/BeanTester/README.md

 This isn't required, but implementing BeanTest is often easier if you extend [BaseBeanTest](https://github.com/Force66/BeanTester/blob/master/src/main/java/org/force66/beantester/tests/BaseBeanTest.java).

-If you decide to develop custom bean tests that other might find useful, please contribute them back.
-Just email one of the committers with your suggested addition and we'll consider it.

 Then add your test to the BeanTester configuration before running.
 An example:
 ```
 DefaultBeanTesterConfiguration config = new DefaultBeanTesterConfiguration();